Table of contents

 Choose Paubox If You:

-Paubox provides HIPAA-compliant, encrypted email that patients can read directly in their inbox without accessing portals or inputting passwords.
-Clinics that send a large number of confidential emails, such as lab testing results and medical images, will find Paubox useful.
+Want an encrypted email tool that patients can read directly in their inbox without accessing portals or inputting passwords.

 Choose Klara If You:

-Klara offers a HIPAA-compliant messaging hub that simplifies all patient and staff communication, making it ideal for clinics that focus on telemedicine.
-It integrates with EHRs and offers automated reminders and forms.
-These features allow patients and providers to communicate on one centralized platform.
+Need a HIPAA-compliant messaging hub that simplifies all patient and staff communication, making it ideal for clinics that focus on telemedicine.

 Use Blaze to Develop Your Own HIPAA-Compliant Messaging App